Factoshi/Factom-FAQ/README.md

 #### What is an Authority Node?

 An Authority Node is a network node that has sufficient privileges to write data into the Factom blockchain.
-An Authority Node is a broad term that encompasses two different types of network node on Factom, federates nodes and audit nodes:
+An Authority Node is a broad term that encompasses two different types of network node on Factom, federated nodes and audit nodes:

-Federated nodes (AKA ‘Feds’ or ‘Leaders’) are nodes that actively write data into the blockchain.
+-   Federated nodes (AKA ‘Feds’ or ‘Leaders’) are nodes that actively write data into the blockchain.
 Federated nodes account for roughly half of authority nodes.
-Audit nodes (AKA ‘audits’) are nodes acting on standby, ready to take the place of a federated node if it fails.
+-   Audit nodes (AKA ‘audits’) are nodes acting on standby, ready to take the place of a federated node if it fails.

 Federated nodes and audit nodes trade places in events known as ‘elections’.
 These elections are entirely automated on-chain events that require no human intervention.

 All non-Authority nodes are referred to simply as 'followers'.
 These nodes have no special privileges in the network.
-They are used to download the bloclchain and broadcast/relay new transactions.
+They are used to download the blockchain and broadcast/relay new transactions.

 #### What is an Authority Node Operator?

-An Authority Node Operator (ANO) is an organisation that operates the network’s authority nodes.
-Beyond that, ANOs are expected to also take part in governance and, depending on their efficiency, contribute meaningfully to marketing the protocol and/or software development (whether that be some application that uses Factom or core development).
+An Authority Node Operator (ANO) is an organisation that operates the network’s [Authority Nodes](https://github.com/Factoshi/Factom-FAQ#what-is-the-grant-pool).
+Beyond that, ANOs are expected to also take part in governance and, depending on their [efficiency](https://github.com/Factoshi/Factom-FAQ#what-is-the-grant-pool), contribute meaningfully to marketing the protocol and/or software development (whether that be some application that uses Factom or core development).

 #### How are Authority Nodes Operators chosen?

-Authority Nodes are chosen by standing parties in regular elections.
-A standing party is an entity that has some kind of provable vested interest or reputation in the protocol.
-Currently, standing parties only officially include Guides and Authority Node Operators.
+Authority Nodes are chosen by [standing parties](https://github.com/Factoshi/Factom-FAQ#what-is-a-standing-party) in regular elections.

-Eventually, standing parties will include Guides, Authority Node Operators, Factoid holders, FCT burners and EC users.
-At that stage, all elections are expected to take place in a continuous on-chain process.

 #### What is efficiency as it pertains to authority node operators?